tgnemecek/core-website/src/collections/pages/team.md

       jobs.
 Currently she teaches high school science in Barcelona, Spain and serves as a Teacher Consultant for a fully online US-based virtual school.
-Dorothy's experience as a science educator and wildlife ecologist includes teaching at the university through high school level, with student populations that range from gifted to at-risk.
-Dorothy brings to the CORE team her considerable expertise as a Teacher of Teachers and an online educator; this includes teaching virtual courses since 2004, designing the curriculum for graduate level science teacher courses, teaching professional development for science educators in 35 school districts, and serving as a Senior Online Advisor for the National Science Teaching Association.
-Her big sister, Sharon, is the creative force behind CORE Coaching & Consulting -- and Dorothy is honored to be part of this amazing team because she believes The Balancing Act holds great promise to improve educational culture.
+Dorothy's experience as a science educator and wildlife ecologist includes teaching university through high school, with student populations that range from gifted to at-risk.
+Dorothy brings to the CORE team her expertise as a Teacher of Teachers and an online educator; this includes teaching virtual courses since 2004, designing the curriculum for graduate science teacher courses, teaching professional development for science educators in 35 school districts, and serving as a Senior Online Advisor for the National Science Teaching Association.
+Her big sister, Sharon, is the creative force behind CORE Coaching & Consulting--and Dorothy is honored to be part of this amazing team because she believes The Balancing Act holds great promise to improve educational culture.
     linkedin: https://www.linkedin.com/in/dorothy-ginnett/
     video: video will go here
   - name: Auke van Keulen